 For those who want cheap and simple, look no further than this hand-powered grinder.

-The Hario Coffee Mill grinder is designed to be easy to store in a closet or drawer, and you can remove the handle to make it more space-friendly.
+The Hario Ceramic Coffee Mill-Original, Black is designed to be easy to store in a closet or drawer, and you can remove the handle to make it more space-friendly.
 It’s simple to take the grinder apart and clean it.

 It’s easy to use: twist the knob to adjust the coarseness, add coffee beans, and spin the handle to grind.
 The ceramic mill is rust-proof and flavor-resistant, so you won’t have to worry about affecting the flavor of your coffee beans.